luosch/SCAvatarBrowser/README.md

 ## Overview

-`SCAvatarBrowser` is a slight and powerful tool to recreate the view used to enlarge photos from their avatar previews.
+`SCAvatarBrowser` is a powerful and lightweight tool to create the view used to enlarge photos from their avatar previews.

 By using `SCAvatarBrowser`, you can make your avatar scalable, draggable and storable within just one line.